ucam-department-of-psychiatry/crate/docs/source/anonymisation/data_dictionary.rst

 This illustrates a data dictionary for a fictional database.

 Some more specialist columns (``inclusion_values``, ``exclusion_values``) are not shown for clarity.
-Comments are added (lines beginning with #) that wouldn't be permitted in the real TSV file.
+Blank lines and comment lines (lines beginning with #) are ignored.

 .. code-block:: none